JellevanOmmen/magnet-blog/_posts/2014-11-24-our-first-blog.markdown

 Two years after launching Magnet.me, our team did not only grow from 3 to 27 people, but we also became the leading career exploration tool in the Netherlands with over half of all Dutch university graduates already having created an account on Magnet.me.
 Besides that, over 500 companies, from multinationals to startups, now use Magnet.me to get in touch with their future employees and interns.
 But we are not quite there yet.
 A lot of opportunities are still waiting to be unveiled to the right candidates.
 So you can still expect a lot from us.
 We will write about it here, so stay tuned.

-(If you want to know more about us: [https://magnet.me/student/#!/organization/magnet.me/about](https://magnet.me/student/#!/organization/magnet.me/about))
+(If you want to know more about us: <a href="https://magnet.me/student/#!/organization/magnet.me/about" target="_blank">https://magnet.me/student/#!/organization/magnet.me/about</a>.